heavygee/hello-dalle-discordbot/README.md

 - Automatically welcome new members with a custom image.
 - Generate images using DALL-E and re-upload to Discord to avoid expiration.
 - **Wildcard Feature**: Introduces variability in the prompts with a configurable chance of using an alternate prompt (default is 0% / disabled.
 99 is max for 99% likely)
+- **Image Storage**: Saves generated welcome images to a `welcome_images` subfolder with filenames based on the username and timestamp.

 ## Installation